La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 Vanlife in Winter: 6 Challenges to Overcome

-To disable/enable the TCS, press the TCS ON/OFF button for 2-3 seconds.
+To disable/reactivate TCS, press the TCS ON/OFF button for 2-3 seconds.

 Vanlife in Winter: 6 Challenges to Overcome

-Reminder: do not disable the TCS for highway driving, even in winter conditions.
+Reminder: do not disable TCS when driving on the highway, even in winter conditions.

 1.2- Limited Slip Differential (LSD)

 The Limited Slip Differential (LSD) of the Ford Transit increases traction.
-If one drive wheel slips, power is transferred to the other wheel simultaneously.
-Unlike the TCS, the LSD is a mechanical device (clutch) on the differential and cannot be disabled (which is perfect).
+If one drive wheel slips, power is transferred to the other wheel at the same time.
+Unlike TCS, the LSD is a mechanical device (clutch) on the differential, and it cannot be disabled (which is perfect).

 1.3- 4x4

-Is a 4x4 necessary for living in a van in winter?
+Is a 4x4 necessary to live in a van in winter?

 Not necessary, but useful!